-As noted above, the Broad Institute emails all students with their test results and the City Board of Health or Medford Public Schools Health Services Department contacts students who test positive with instructions for isolation.
-Tufts University developed a technology platform that supports testing operations within Medford Public Schools, including scheduling testing appointments, submitting orders for the tests, printing labels for the collected samples, and tracking results in near real-time.
+As noted previously, the Broad Institute emails all students with their test results, and the City Board of Health or Medford Public Schools Health Services Department contacts students who test positive with instructions for isolation.
+Tufts University developed a technology platform that supports testing operations within Medford Public Schools, including scheduling testing appointments, submitting orders for the tests, printing labels for the collected samples, and tracking results in near real time.

 Medford Public Schools pays for testing through a combination of the City of Medford's CARES Act funding and financial support from Tufts University.
-School leadership initially projected costs for the school year to total \$1.7 million but in practice found them to be significantly less due to a variety of factors.
+School leadership initially projected costs for the school year to total \$1.7 million but in practice found them to be significantly less, for a variety of reasons.
 First, the district plans to keep costs low by having trainees at the local nursing college assist with testing going forward, reducing the estimated personnel costs by \$500,000.
-Second, Medford transitioned in January 2021 from PCR testing on individual nasal swab samples to testing pooled samples, using a protocol developed by Tufts University in collaboration with the Broad Institute.
-This approach will allow them to test more individuals at a fraction of the cost of testing individual samples.
-The district now estimates a total cost of \$600,000 to run the testing program from January to June 2021.
+Second, Medford transitioned in January

+The view from a nearby district